UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 Properties for ISBN values are established in DBpedia and the Standard Identifiers Scheme.
-Because we give preference to core ontologies rather than library specific ones, we selected `dbpedia:issn`.
+Because we give preference to core ontologies rather than library specific ones, we selected `dbo:issn`.

 XPath
 ^^^^^